-US financier detained in slain Haitian president probe
+US detains 4 suspects in slain Haitian president probe

-Miami (AP) — A U.S. financier living in Florida was arrested Tuesday in the slaying of Haitian President Jovenel Moïse as the U.S. government presses forward with the investigation while the probe in Haiti stalls.
+Miami (AP) — U.S. authorities have arrested four more people in the slaying of Haitian President Jovenel Moïse, including the owner of a Miami-area security company that hired ex-Colombian soldiers for the mission, prosecutors announced Tuesday.

-Walter Veintemilla was charged with conspiracy to kill or kidnap a person outside the U.S. among other charges, his attorney, Tama Kudman, told The Associated Press.
-“He will be pleading not guilty to both charges,” she said
+Antonio “Tony” Intriago, owner of CTU Security, is charged with conspiracy to kill or kidnap a person outside the U.S. among other charges, along with company representative Arcangel Pretel Ortiz.

+Florida-based U.S. financier Walter Veintemilla is accused of funding the operation.
+A fourth suspect, Frederick Joseph Bergmann Jr., is accused of smuggling goods.

+“It is extremely important to bring (them) to justice,” said Markenzy Lapointe, U.S. Attorney for the Southern District of Florida.
+“We will deliver justice in the courtroom.”

-A squad of former Colombian soldiers are among suspects who carried out the July 2021 assassination, the motives and true masterminds of the attack remain unclear.
-A Miami-based security company that hired the mercenaries for the mission had turned to Veintemilla for funding, authorities have said.
+A squad of former Colombian soldiers hired by CTU are among suspects who carried out the July 2021 attack, which authorities say originally was envisioned to be a coup rather than an assassination.
+The motives and ultimate masterminds of the attack remain unclear.

-Kudman confirmed his arrest prior to a press conference announced by the U.S. Justice Department about several arrests in the case.
+Tama Kudman, Veintemilla’s attorney, told The Associated Press that he would plead not guilty to both charges.

 Claude Joseph, who was serving as prime minister when Moïse was killed, cheered the announcement.
-“Justice must prevail,” he tweeted, along with a picture of the U.S. government’s press release.
+“Justice must prevail,” he tweeted, along with a picture of a U.S. government news release on Tuesday’s announcement.

-Earlier this month, the president’s widow, Martine Moïse, who was shot during the attack but survived, called for the creation of a special U.N. tribunal to investigate the assassination, saying the case has been blocked for 19 months.
+Earlier this month, the president’s widow, Martine Moïse, who was shot during the attack but survived, called for the creation of a special U.N. tribunal to investigate the assassination, saying the case has faced obstacles for 19 months.

 “The killers are out there,” she said.

-A total of eight suspects are now in U.S. custody, including key players like James Solages and Joseph Vincent, two Haitian-Americans who were among the first arrested after Moïse was shot 12 times at his private home in July 2021.
+A total of 11 suspects are now in U.S. custody, including key players like James Solages and Joseph Vincent, two Haitian-Americans who were among the first arrested after Moïse was shot 12 times at his private home in July 2021.
 Other suspects include Christian Emmanuel Sanon, a pastor and failed businessman whose associates have suggested he was duped by the real masterminds who have yet to be arrested.

+Authorities have said that the original plan was to detain Moïse, force him onto a plane and whisk him to an unidentified location, but that plot crumbled when suspects couldn’t find a plane or sufficient weapons, according to court documents.

+Sanon, who envisioned himself as Haiti’s new leader, was supposed to seize power, but the other suspects soon favored a former Haitian Supreme Court judge to take over instead.
+Police say the judge remains a fugitive.

 Also detained are former Haitian Sen. John Joël Joseph, who had fled to Jamaica, and former U.S. government informant and Haitian businessman Rodolphe Jaar, who was extradited from the Dominican Republic.